Steiger04/ioBroker.vis-2-widgets-collection/src-widgets/src/newTypes/README.md

 **Use case:** Ensuring field definitions are proper object types.

-## Runtime Utilities (Declarations)
+## Runtime Utilities

-The functions in [utility-types.d.ts](./utility-types.d.ts) are **type declarations only**.
-The actual implementations will be created in `.ts` files when widgets are migrated and need these utilities.
+The functions in [utility-types.ts](./utility-types.ts) provide **both type definitions and runtime implementations**.
+This file follows the pattern of combining TypeScript types with JavaScript runtime code in a single `.ts` file.

 This approach:

-- Defines the type contracts upfront
+- Provides type safety at compile time
-- Allows progressive implementation
+- Includes runtime implementations for immediate use
-- Prevents TypeScript errors during development
+- Eliminates the need for separate `.d.ts` declaration files
-- Ensures consistency across implementations
+- Follows modern TypeScript best practices for library code

 ## Module Augmentation